Seeking prayer, peace, and rest for this moment.

 How many seeming disasters has God turned into blessings?

-How many times have God’s people been graciously forgiven?
+Is it possible to count how many times have God’s people been graciously forgiven?

 How often has God turned toward His people and heard their prayers?